mbaersch/url-cleaner/README.md

 `%%parametername%%`

 By surrounding a parameter name with double "%" signs, any matching `parametername` in the URL will be kept in the result, but the value gets replaced with the defined text just as if a normal RegEx had matched the parameter value.
 Note: this option works case insensitive, so `%%something%%` would catch "Something" as well as "something", "someThing" or any other format.
 There must be a complete match (no RegEx or partial match here).

+#### Using Comma-separated List Items
+You can define multiple comma-separated values like `param1, param2, param3` in one list entry instead of creating three separate list items for black- and whitelists.
+This allows dynamic definition of blacklists in a separate variable that uses different sets of list items for different consent conditions.